 An Intergenerational Ethnography on Rural Images of Longing

-This transdisciplinary approach weaves strands of visual and sensory ethnography, research into design and everyday life, and museology into a profitable and fruitful constellation.
-Intergenerational focus groups with picture talks, research postcards, and photo expeditions will be employed in the ethnographic research process with the students for an active-reflexive image production.
-While the sciences benefit from the analysis and updating of the visual and material cultures together with the population, the impetus for educational policy resides in the exploration of an open concept of Heimat and the enhancement of visual literacies with school children and their families.
-In addition to accompanying workshops, the project will be open to the public in a final exhibition at the Museum of Folk Life and Folk Art in Vienna.
+This transdisciplinary approach weaved strands of visual and sensory ethnography, research into design and everyday life, and museology into a profitable and fruitful constellation.
+Intergenerational focus groups with picture talks, research postcards, and photo expeditions employed in the ethnographic research process with the students for an active-reflexive image production.
+While the sciences benefited from the analysis and updating of the visual and material cultures together with the population, the impetus for educational policy resided in the exploration of an open concept of Heimat and the enhancement of visual literacies with school children and their families.
+In addition to accompanying workshops, the project was open to the public in a final exhibition at the Museum of Folk Life and Folk Art in Vienna.

 In the project „Stadt – Land – Bild.
 A Social Image Analysis of Contemporary Conceptions of Longing“ citizen scientists reflected upon urban-rural sentimental and ideological constructions of longing so as to made a contribution to an open conception of Heimat (“home”).